healthysustainablecities/global-indicators/documentation/readme.md

 ### Documentation Folder
 The documentation folder contains this readme.
 The purpose of the documentation folder is to help you understand what the project does and how it does it.

-## Pre_process Folder
-The preprocess folder runs through the process of preparing input datasets.
-Currently, it contains a configuration file (_project_configuration.xlsx) for the study regions defines both the project- and region-specific parameters, and the series of pre-processing scripts.
-The pre-processing procedure creates the geopackage and graphml files that are required for the subsequent steps of analysis.
-Please read the pre_process folder for more detail.

 ## Process Folder
 The process folder runs through the process of loading in the data and calculating the indicators.
 The readme goes step-by-step on the code to run.
 The configuration folder has the specific configuration json file for each study city.
 The data folder is empty before any code is run.
 The process folder also has five python scripts (henceforth scripts).
 This section will explain what each script and notebook does.
 This serves as basic understanding of what exists in the Process folder.
 To understand what steps to follow to run the process, please read the Process Folder’s readme.